-The best rental homes can disappear in a flash in the capital.
-Here’s how to get to the front of the tenant queue.
+The best rental homes can disappear in a flash in some busy city markets.
+Here’s how to get to the front of the tenant queue and stay there.

 Money talks so, before you start, make sure you have this cash in the bank ready to go.

-2. Know your notice period on your current home
+2. Know your notice period on your current property

 If you are renting your current home, dig out the contract and check what it says about ending the tenancy.

 If you’ve been at the property for less than 12 months and there is no break clause, it may be too early to leave.